chrismwaite/micro-mob/README.md

-micro-mob
+Micro Mob
 =========

-My Ludum Dare 25 entry - A crime simulator written in Lua with the Moai SDK
+My Ludum Dare 25 entry - A crime simulator written in Lua with the Moai SDK.

 Made in 48 hours.